apache/mynewt-newt/docs/command_list/newt_mfg.rst

     $ mkdir -p mfgs/rb_blinky_rsa

 The ``rb_blinky_rsa`` package needs a pkg.yml file.
-In addition it is needs a mfg.yml file to specify the two constituent targets.
+In addition, it needs a mfg.yml file to specify the two constituent targets.
 An example of each file is shown below.

 .. code-block:: console